Our History

 “In 1873 the Laramie County Stock Growers Association was organized, with both cattle and sheep owners in the group.
 In fact, most of the members had both classes of livestock.
 Its object was "to advance the interests of stock growers and dealers in livestock of all kinds within the territory.”
 It continued to operate under this name until 1879 when the name was changed to the Wyoming Stock Growers Association.
 In his annual report of 1878, Governor John W. Hoyt reported that sheep numbers exceeded 200,000 head.

-auspices of the State Board of Sheep Commissioners.
+The Wyoming Wool Growers Association was organized under the auspices of the State Board of Sheep Commissioners.
 Early in 1905, a newspaper call was issued for a meeting of flockmasters of the state “to organize a state association for the mutual protection and the advancement of the industry.”
 The meeting was called by Dr. J.M.
 Wilson, then president of the State Sheep Board.
 Later in the session he was elected president of the new organization.
 John W. Hay of Rock Springs, was selected to serve as Vice- President.

 The Secretary was George S. Walker, who was also secretary of the board of sheep commissioners.
 Leading figures of the state’s industry formed the organization- Governor B.B.
 Brooks, Robert Taylor, John W. Hay, Colonel E. J. Bell, Tim Kinney, T.A.
 Cosgriff, M.P.
 Wheeler, Senator Francis E. Warren, John D. Holliday, William Hogg, F.A.
 Hadsell, J.D.
 Woodruff, Richard Young, Robert Selway, Edwin Chapman, C. W. Burdick, John T. Williams, John Baird, W.W.
 Daley, and Tom Lamb.